HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/System-Overview/README.md

 ## Raspberry Pi Gateway ##

 The gateway to host the manager in this project is the Raspberry Pi due to its small size.
-Both Raspberry Pi 2 and 3 are tested and verified to be working.
+Both Raspberry Pi 2 and 3 with Raspbian 8 or 9 are tested and verified to be working.

 There are two applications running on the gateway.
 One of them is the JsonServer application that comes with the SmartMeshSDK applications.
 This application is responsible for the serial API communication between the gateway and the manager.
 The other application hosted on the gateway is the Node-RED flow.
 This is an intuitive design to send and receive HTTP requests and responses, and to send MQTT messages to the Watson IoT platform (when the gateway is connected to the internet).